cdjq/DFRobot_RGBLED/README.md

 # DFRobot_RGBLED
 - [中文版](./README_CN.md)

 This small size breakout is programmable full-color RGB LED for hobbyists, industrial designers, prototypers, and experimenters.
-It is designed to <br>
-allow the easy addition of dynamic indicators, displays, and lighting to existing or new projects.
-Controlled by PWM channels can be available <br>
-in soft red, orange, yellow, green, blue and white...<br>
+It is designed to allow the easy addition of dynamic indicators, displays, and lighting to existing or new projects.
+Controlled by PWM channels can be available in soft red, orange, yellow, green, blue and white...<br>
 The high quality LED has wide viewing angle and optimized light coupling by inter reflector.

 ![Product Image](./resources/images/DFR0238.jpg)